Last Updated on September 6, 2023

 They are also used in various culinary applications, including smoothies, cocktails, sorbets, and even as a pizza topping.

 21. Lychee fruit

-Lychee fruit is a small, round and juicy tropical fruit native to China.
-It has a rough, reddish-pink skin and sweet, fragrant and tender flesh inside, with a small seed in the center.
+Lychee fruit is a small, round, and juicy tropical fruit native to China.
+It has rough, reddish-pink skin and sweet, fragrant, and tender flesh, with a small seed in the center.

 22. Rainier Cherries

 Rainier cherries are a type of cherry known for their sweet, delicate flavor and yellow-red color.

 They were first created in the Pacific Northwest region of the United States in 1952 by crossing the Bing and Van cherry varieties.